 Happy Unique Youday, Lady Day

-Billie Holiday was born on April 7, 100 years ago, in Baltimore Maryland.
-If she were living today, she'd be a contrary centenarian singing the reply to "How old are you?" in the "Happy Birthday to You" song.
+If she were living today, Billie Holiday would be a centenarian singing the reply to "How old are you?" in the "Happy Birthday to You" song in her own stone contrary way.
 She'd cock her head slightly to the side and use her worn, creaky, brittle voice to make artistry out of idiosyncrasy like she did 60 years ago.
+She was born Eleanora Fagan on April 7, 100 years ago, in Baltimore Maryland.

 IRAAA founding editor Samella Lewis knew Joe Schwartz who snapped this photo of megawatt talent clustered at the same table: Sassy, Satchmo and Lady D with David Howard, Holiday's boyfriend of the moment.
 An original print of the photograph is in Samella Lewis' collection.
 She created a poster from the photo and the poster was scanned in two sections for reproduction in a 2006 issue of IRAAA (v.
 21, n.
 1).